frostbyte134/frostbyte134.github.io/about.md

-I am an engineer who tries to make a thing which...
+I am an engineer who tries to make a thing s.t...
 - many people use
 - yield consistent result, regardless of who runs it or where it is ran